CSS-Angie/Food-Forest-Foraging/README.md

 *	search self-explaining plant images
 </details><hr>

-<details><summary><b>User Story 3: As a food forest owner, I want to know how to use my harvest in everyday recipes preventing waste, so I need an overview of recipes that fits the produce.</b></summary>
+<details><summary><b>User Story 3: As a food forest owner, I want to know how to use my harvest in everyday recipes preventing waste, so I need an overview of recipes that fit the produce.</b></summary>

 <br>Acceptance criteria: